 Welcome Volunteers!74th U.S. Women's Open Championship l Country Club of Charleston l Charleston, S.C. l May 27- June 2, 2019

 The Country Club of Charleston will host the 74th U.S. Women’s Open Championship from May 27–June 2, 2019.
-Approximately 2,500 dedicated individuals will comprise the Volunteer Program for the 2019 U.S. Women’s Open!
+Approximately 1,700 dedicated individuals comprise the Volunteer Program for the 2019 U.S. Women’s Open!
 It is our goal to provide each volunteer with a unique and exciting experience during the championship.
-For any questions, please contact us at email@example.com.
+For any questions, please contact us at email@example.com or (908) 396-1556.

 2019 U.S. Women’s Open Volunteer Program Fast Facts:

 All volunteers for the 2019 U.S. Women’s Open Championship will volunteer for a minimum of four (4) shifts with each shift lasting between five (5) to six (6) hours.
 Volunteers will not be paid wages or compensated in any other manner in exchange for their volunteer activities.

 Volunteers are required to purchase the Volunteer Package for $85.

 Volunteers will receive a credential for all seven (7) days of the championship, a meal voucher for each assigned shift, access to volunteer hospitality, a golf shirt, a wind jacket, a piece of headwear, a water bottle and a volunteer pin.

 Approximately 17 committees will comprise the Volunteer Program at the 2019 U.S. Women’s Open Championship.
 All confirmed volunteers should have already received committee assignments, with any questions please contact the Championship Office.
 Please note, volunteers may be subject to a criminal history background check and/or Motor Vehicle Record (MVR) check based on committee assignment.